ont-app/graph-log/README.md

 <a name="h5-glog-annotate"></a>
 ##### `glog/annotate!`

-You can also use the `annotate!` function to add arbitrary triples to `log-graph`:
+You can use the `annotate!` function to add arbitrary triples to `log-graph`:

 ```